gkanski/spiewnik/content/polskie/wilki/na-zawsze-i-na-wiecznosc.md

 > a G F a

 Był chyba maj, park na Grochowie
-W słoneczny dzień Zobaczyłem Cię
+W słoneczny dzień zobaczyłem Cię

 Tańczyłaś boso, byłaś jak natchniona
 A po chwili zaczął padać deszcz